 This means making regular contact, and keeping your finances well-organised.
 Helping your accountant enables them to help you.

-Startups and other SMEs can require different levels of accounting support, but it’s always worth reviewing the service you get regularly.
+Startups and other SMEs can require different levels of accounting support, but it is always worth reviewing the service you get regularly.
 Maximise what your accountant can do for you and take advantages of the services and insight that will benefit your business.

-We specialise in a range of specialist, cloud-based accounting services for startups throughout the UK.
-Our team of senior chartered accountants provide dedicated and personalised support to our full range of small business clients.
-Give us a call on 020 8088 2590, email email@example.com or fill in our contact form, and we’ll be in touch as soon as possible.
+Venn Accounts specialises in a range of specialist, cloud-based accounting services for startups throughout the UK.
+Our team of senior experienced chartered accountants provide dedicated and personalised support to our full range of small business clients.
+Give us a call on 020 8088 2590, email email@example.com or fill in our contact form, and we will be in touch as soon as possible.